Zeal143/student-hub/README.md

 # Irish International Student Hub

-A web application that helps international students living in Ireland manage two everyday challenges of student life in one place: **tracking personal expenses** and **keeping up with household bin collection schedules**.
+A website that helps international students living in Ireland manage challenges of student life in one place:
+-**tracking personal expenses** and
+-**keeping up with household bin collection schedules**.

 Students can record and visualise their spending, set monthly budgets and savings goals, and using their Eircode and chosen waste-collection provider and see their upcoming bin collection dates.